-Ahead, get a look at everything you need to know about bikini waxes, from how to prepare to the most common wax styles.
+Ahead, get a look at everything you need to know about bikini waxes, from preparation to the most common wax styles.

 Meet the Expert

-Gina Petak is an education manager and waxing expert at European Wax Center.
+Gina Petak is a waxing expert and the Learning Program Manager at European Wax Center headquarters in Dallas.

 Popular Bikini Wax Styles

-Every salon or spa has their own names or versions of how much, or what hair is to be removed for the price on their menu.
+Every salon or spa will have a different name and price for very similar services.
 Just because a facility offers bikini waxes, it doesn't automatically mean they will do all the styles for both women and men.
 With that in mind, names can get tricky, so if you're unsure, describe to your waxer exactly where you'd like hair to be removed—don't leave it up to a name!
 Petak explains that all of European Wax Center's bikini waxes are customizable, so you can choose to remove as much or as little hair from your chosen areas.
 For women, there are about five common basic bikini waxing styles:

 - The Regular Bikini Wax: Petak explains that a bikini line wax only removes the sides of your bikini and a little off the top—anything that is shown outside of a regular bikini coverage.

-When to choose: If it's your first bikini wax, or you're just looking for a cleanup, a regular bikini wax will do the trick.
+When to choose: If it's your first bikini wax, or you're just looking for some light housekeeping, a regular bikini wax will do the trick.

-- The Full Bikini Wax: The full bikini wax takes the sides of the bikini line deeper than a regular bikini wax, and can also include waxing some hair on top to make a more defined 'triangle' area while trimming down leftover hair.
-As with all waxing styles, you can remove as much or as little area from each area.
+- The Full Bikini Wax: The full bikini wax takes the bikini line's sides deeper than a regular bikini wax.
+It can also include waxing some hair on top to make a more defined 'triangle' area while trimming down leftover hair.
+As with all waxing styles, you can remove as much or as little hair from each area.